The program currently accepts five residents each year.

 All eligible candidates must be able to obtain a Virginia state dental license or a resident’s license.
 To obtain a Virginia state dental license or a resident’s license, accepted residents must pass both part 1 and 2 of the National Boards.

-Graduates of non-US/Canadian dental schools who are accepted into the program must pay a fee to attend.
-For the 2018 entering class, the fee is $45,000.
+For graduates of non-US/Canadian dental schools who are accepted into the program, a VCU educational service fee also applies.
+For the 2020 entry class, the fee is $53,000, but is subject to change.

 Selection criteria include but are not limited to academic achievement, interpersonal skills and the desire to practice general dentistry.
 A selection committee consisting of the program director and faculty within the AEGD program screen all submitted applications and select those who will be invited for a personal interview.
 Once the committee has completed the interviews, a formal evaluation and ranking process is used to make the final selections for those to whom a residency position will be offered.